-A primer and overview on federal student loan servicing.
+A primer on higher education loan servicing.

 Federal student loans play a crucial role in ensuring access to an affordable higher education for millions of American students.
 According to the National Center for Education Statistics, nearly half of first-time, full-time undergraduate students borrow for college.
 At the end of 2015, the federal government held an outstanding student loan balance of $1.2 trillion, including $855 billion in Direct Loans.